Codecademy/docs/content/javascript/concepts/comments/comments.md

 ---
-Title: 'Comments'
+Title: "Comments"
-Description: 'A comment is a piece of text within a program that is not executed but provides additional information to aid in understanding the code.'
+Description: "A comment is a piece of text within a program that is not executed but provides additional information to aid in understanding the code."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Comments'
+  - "Comments"
-  - 'Documenation'
+  - "Documenation"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 **Comments** are pieces of text within a JavaScript program that is not interpreted or executed.
 They provide additional information to aid in understanding the code.